A close up of a sign

 $25 Advance / $30 at the Door

-Advance tickets can be purchased online at
+Advance tickets can be purchased at Grooves (Wortley Village),

 For Information call 519-319-5847 or e-mail folk@iandavies.com

-A person and person sitting on a green staircase
+A person and person posing for a picture

 Description automatically generated

-Sunday, April 28, 2024 – 7:30 pm
+Sunday, March 2, 2025 – 7:30 pm

 (Doors at 7:00 pm)